 {\text{MBL}}

-As the outcome variable MBL is skewed and interval-censored not all assumptions for causal forests are fulfilled as they estimate a conditional mean of some continuous outcome.
-However, as seen in Section~\ref{subsec:nonnormal}, model-based forests can take into account the structural assumptions of MBL by substituting $\ell_{\text{mob}}$ with an appropriate negative log-likelihood.
-We set up a model-based transformation forests with treatment centering by combining the mob$(\hat{W})$ approach using local centering of the treatment indicator within a transformation model.
+As the outcome variable MBL is skewed and interval-censored not all assumptions for causal forests are fulfilled as they estimate a conditional mean of some continuous outcome optimizing $L_2$ risk.
+The extensibility of model-based forests discussed in Section~\ref{subsec:nonnormal} allows us to take into account the structural assumptions of MBL by substituting $\ell_{\text{mob}}$ in~(\ref{eq:lossmob}) with the negative log-likelihood of a more appropiate model.
+We set up a model-based transformation forest with treatment centering by combining the mob$(\hat{W})$ approach using local centering of the treatment indicator within a transformation model.